 And today, Shanghai Ji Ai, whose name means "collecting love," is in its 13th year, and the center is busier and more profitable than ever.

 Chen Hua, an obstetrician-gynecologist, sees about 40 patients a day.

 "We have many families in China who don't even have one child," Chen says.
 "So they need a child even more."

-Experts in China and the U.S. don't believe that the infertility rate in China is unusually high.
-They also don't believe that the growth of in vitro fertilization is fueled by couples looking to skirt the one-child policy, not to say that doesn't happen in some cases.
+Experts in China and the U.S. don't think the infertility rate in China is unusually high.
+They also don't think the growth of in vitro fertilization is fueled by couples looking to skirt the one-child policy, not to say that doesn't happen in some cases.

 Anywhere in the world, it's estimated that approximately 10 to 15 percent of couples suffer from infertility.
 With a population of 1.3 billion, China's need for infertility treatment is huge.

 Wang Zhongqing, 34, has tried for several years to get pregnant.
-She's gone to three different hospitals but was told her case was too complicated.
+She has gone to three different hospitals but was told her case was too complicated.

 "Not having a child, you feel the pressure," she says, adding that family pressure is the greatest of all.
 "They're always pushing, 'Go get looked at!
 How come you haven't gone yet?'
 They're so anxious."